Alex Lankshear: Boston United

 After his contract with Blackpool ended, at the end of the 2024–25 season, Lankshear signed for Boston United on a free transfer, signing a two-year contract.

+Gateshead

+In August 2026, Lankshear signed for fellow Enterprise National League team Gateshead.
+He signed a one-year contract, with the option for an additional year.

 Style of play

 Lankshear is an attacking left-back.

+Personal life

+He is the elder brother of the Middlesbrough forward Will Lankshear.